Relations between the 2x2 minors of a generic matrix: Introduction

-{\bf Step 2.} We assume $m\geq n$.
+{\bf Step 2.} We assume that $m\geq n$.
 We let $S^{(2)}$ denote the second Veronese subring of $S$, which is a finitely generated $\ol{R}$-module (it is infinitely generated over $R$).
 We compute the zeroth and first Koszul homology of $S$ relative to $\ol{W}$ and restrict to even degrees to find a presentation of $S^{(2)}$ over $\ol{R}$.
-This presentations has the property that the generators are in degree up to $\lfloor n/2\rfloor$, and the relations in degree up to $\lfloor n/2\rfloor+1$, which implies
+This presentation has the property that the generators are in degree up to $\lfloor n/2\rfloor$, and the relations in degree up to $\lfloor n/2\rfloor+1$, which implies that

 We note that the calculation of Koszul homology is performed on the minors side (relative to $W$), and then carried over by functoriality to the permanents side (this is a recurring theme in our argument).
+Since the Koszul homology modules relative to $W$ are equivariant modules supported on the cone over a Segre variety, their structure can be understood using a bivariate version of the Sam--Snowden theory of $\GL$-equivariant modules over polynomial rings in infinitely many variables.
+We explain the necessary aspects of the theory in Sections~\ref{subsec:filtrations} and~\ref{subsec:filtrations-bigraded}, and perform the Koszul homology calculation in Section~\ref{sec:koszul}.

-{\bf Step 3.} We show the existence of a finite filtration
+{\bf Step 3.} The details for this step are discussed in Section~\ref{sec:filtrations-Vero}.
+We show the existence of a finite filtration

 by $\ol{R}$-modules, such that $\ol{M}_r/\ol{M}_{r-1}$ is generated in degree $r$, has degree $(r+1)$ first syzygies, and degree $(r+2)$ second syzygies.
 As in {\bf Step 2}, we obtain this by translating the description of the beginning of the minimal resolution of $M_r/M_{r-1}$, where